ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

-# Automatic Repeat Printing Module User Manual
+# [Automatic Repeat Printing Module][selllink] User Manual
 ## !!ATTENTION!!
-**Before using Automatic Repeat Printing feature, please confirm that the prints is easy to be removed from the printing platform while the hotbed is cooled.
-For details, please refer to [Important Notice][7]**
+#### 1. Before using Automatic Repeat Printing feature, please confirm that the prints is easy to be removed from the printing platform while the hotbed is cooled.
+For details, please refer to [Important Notice][7]
+#### 2. It is recommended to purchase one 4-IN-1-OUT Non-mixing color hotend if you haven't it,  its printing quality is better than mixing color hotend when printing one color 3d prints.
+[Click Here to buy](https://www.aliexpress.com/item/1005002951777699.html)

 ## Contents
 * [**1.
 Brief introduction**][1]